KumarSahil-08/SQL_Project_01/README.md

 # The Analysis
 Each query for this project aimed to investigate specific aspects of the data science job market.
 Here’s how I approached each question:

-### 1. Top Paying Data Analyst Jobs
+### 1. Top Paying Data Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data  positions by average yearly salary and location.
 This query highlights the high-paying opportunities in the field.

 ```sql